Loading

 Under the Hood

-Here's exactly what each agent found at 5985 N. Ten Mile Road — and how it all connected.
+Here's exactly what each review track found at 5985 N. Ten Mile Road — and how it all connected.

 Reads the code your attorney charges $400/hour to summarize.

-At 5985 N. Ten Mile Road, the Zoning Reader identified the C-G (General Commercial) district, extracted UDC §11-4-3-11's proximity rule — drive-throughs within 300 feet of an existing drive-through facility or residential district require a conditional use permit — and flagged both the adjacent Costco drive-thru and the Olivia Apartments as triggers.
-Every finding cited to the specific section.
+At 5985 N. Ten Mile Road, the Zoning review identified the C-G (General Commercial) district, extracted UDC §11-4-3-11's proximity rule, and flagged the site's adjacency to an existing drive-thru and nearby apartments as the reason a routine retail site became a contested CUP filing.
+Every finding cited the code.

 Source Detail